SysKitTeam/docs-point/get-to-know-syskit-point/point-starter-kit.md

 Your flow of using SysKit Point can go like this, and we will explain each part and link to resources you might need:

- * [**Discover**](#discover-microsoft-365-inventory): Start by centralizing users, structure and resources across Microsoft 365 Groups, Microsoft Teams, OneDrive, SharePoint and Power Platform services.
+ * [**Discover**](#discover-microsoft-365-inventory): Start by centralizing users, structure, and resources across Microsoft 365 Groups, Microsoft Teams, OneDrive, SharePoint, and Power Platform services.

  * [**Secure**](#secure-reporting-and-management) & [**Protect**](#protect-auditing): Drill down and dig deep to get a detailed overview of who has access to what and audit user actions, including external users, supported by bulk management actions.